cass-dlcm/cass-dlcm/README.md

 ##### I’m currently working on

-Nothing at the moment, but Knight Hacks 2021 starts tomorrow, and I've got an idea planned for that.
+Nothing at the moment, but Knight Hacks 2021 starts tomorrow (Friday, November 12th, 2021), and I've got an idea planned for that.

 ##### I’m currently learning